Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • Getting there?

 From Shiraz to Naqsh-e Rustam is about an hour by car.
 You have to take yourself to the Shiraz-Persepolis road.
-Then after a long journey goes to the Marvdasht-Sadaat Shahr highway, then get this road around and go to Marv Dasht-Sarooie Road, after a short time, you will be in the Naqsh-e Rustam.
+Then, after a long journey, go to the Marvdasht-Sadaat Shahr highway, then get on this road and go to Marv Dasht-Sarooie Road.
+After a short time, you will be in the Naqsh-e Rustam.